patricioisaias/osc-data-exchange-templates/README.md

 1. **Configure IP Address:**

    - Open the Processing sketch.
-   - Locate the `remoteIp` variable and replace the existing IP address with your current one.
+   - Locate the `remoteIp` variable (line 25) and replace the existing IP address with your current one.
 If you're unsure about your IP address, open the terminal and type `ipconfig`.
 Look for the IPv4 address and use it as your `remoteIp`.

 2. **Customize OSC Ports:**